Working towards better soil

 Working on the land affects the quality of the water in the soil and around the farmyard.
 Good soil structure also helps to retain water.
 This is becoming increasingly important.

-The water board, the province of Groningen, and many farmers in the Groningen part of our working area are working to improve soil quality.
-We are doing this under the banner of 'Golden Soil'.
+The water authority, the Groningen provincial executive, and many farmers in the Groningen part of our region work to improve soil quality.
+We are doing this under the banner of 'Gouden Gronden (Golden Soils)'.
 With better soil:

 • We prevent flooding.

-With Gouden Gronden, we carry out projects, conduct research, and provide information about better soil use.
+With Gouden Gronden (Golden Soils), we carry out projects, conduct research, and provide information about better soil use.

 How do we work towards better soil?